Skip to content

 14 at one stroke - white-tailed eagles chase away a gray heron's prey.

 I will certainly remember this experience for the rest of my life and I hope that it will happen again at some point.
-Even if the background was not necessarily positive, of course, because the many sea eagles gathered mainly due to the extreme drought.
-For the white-tailed eagles, it was a table set for them, but this hot summer certainly didn't suit other species.
+Even if the background was not necessarily positive, of course, because the many white-tailed eagles gathered mainly due to the extreme drought.
+A well-set table for the white-tailed eagles, but this hot summer certainly didn't suit other species.

-Another highlight was a short trip to the Danish border to see the flocks of starlings that spend the night in the extensive reed beds there in the fall and search for food in the fields during the day.
-I was particularly lucky as the starlings flew into the reeds at the exact spot where I had positioned myself shortly beforehand.
+Another highlight was a small Tour to the Danish border to see the flocks of starlingswhich spend the night in the extensive reed beds in the fall and search for food in the fields during the day.
+I was particularly lucky as the starlings flew into the reeds at the exact spot where I had positioned myself shortly before.

 I was able to get close-up shots of them that I would never have dreamed of before.
 I had hoped for more formation flights and the odd attack by a bird of prey, but maybe next year it will work out better.
 In any case, it was a breathtaking experience when the black curtain closed and hundreds of thousands of starlings suddenly took off.
 I'm definitely planning a tour to see the starlings again next year.